presnick/RunestoneServer/pip2/source/StringFormatting/Interpolation.rst

 String Interpolation
 ====================

 Until now, we have created strings with variable content using the + operator to concatenate partial strings together.
-That works, but it's very hard for people to read or debug a code line that includes variable names and strings and complex expressions.
+That works, but it's very hard for people to read or debug any code line that includes variable names and strings and complex expressions.
 Consider the following:

 .. activecode:: interpolation_1